-Pre-requisite applicable Culture courses are three one-credit courses and are divided into: CULT202 - Islamic Studies, CULT203 - UAE Studies and CULT204 - Cultural Diversity Full-time standard study mode allows students to complete programme in 3 years by taking up to a maximum of 15 US credits per term (any students who needs to repeat courses or are on a reduced course load or start in a term other than September, may graduate in up to 4 years on a full-time study mode.)
-If a student starts their degree in January or April, they will follow and individual programme plan and will most likely take the Undergraduate Internship in the April term of the second year.
-Full-Time study mode = 7-15 US Credits; Part-Time study mode = 1-6 US Credits (INTS202 - Undergraduate Internship Term 6 US Credits considered as a Full-Time study mode term)
+- Full-time standard study mode allows students to complete programme in 3 years by taking up to a maximum of 15 US credits per term (any students who needs to repeat courses or are on a reduced course load or start in a term other than September, may graduate in up to 4 years on a full-time study mode.)

+- The above sequence is applicable for students who are admitted in the September trimester and is the main programme sequence.
+For students who are admitted in the January or April term, will follow a different programme plan and will most likely to take the Undergraduate Internship in the April Certain courses maybe offered more than once, depending on the student number and need of students.